anGie44/InTheAir/README.md

 ## In The Air
-This is a web app for creating playlists for air travel
+This is a web app for creating spotify playlists for air travel